dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/intermediate-result.md

 # IntermediateResult

-The `IntermediateResult` class represents a container containing a collection of `IntermediateResultUnit` objects.
+The `IntermediateResult` interface represents the collection of all intermediate result units produced during image processing.

 ## Definition